vksonpdl/E-Mngr/README.md

 **Manage Room Expense Online**

 > This Contain Both Web Application and Telegram bot to handle  Room
-> Expense online and generate summery for the month via E-mail/Telegram
+> Expense online and generate summary for the month via E-mail/Telegram
 > and Web Application